Legal Documents for Selling Land in Wisconsin

 Missing paperwork usually matters because it creates uncertainty about authority, not because buyers love paperwork for its own sake.
 If the title company cannot confirm who owns the land and who can sign, they cannot safely insure the closing.
 That is where many delayed deals begin.

-The best way to avoid that problem is to build a checklist early: deed, parcel and tax details, survey if available, any probate or trust records, payoff statements, and photo identification for each signer.
+The best way to avoid that problem is to build a checklist early: deed, tract and tax details, survey if available, any probate or trust records, payoff statements, and photo identification for each signer.
 Once the file is organized, closing becomes much more predictable.

 How Wisconsin Sellers Compare Their Options